james-prodopen/emcmd/commands/gh-pr-changelog.md

 2. **Days** (optional): Number of days back to search for PRs - Default is 7, use a number like `3`, `14`, or `30`
 3. **Author** (optional): Filter by author - GitHub username

-**Examples:**
-- `owner/repo`: Process PRs from last 7 days in specified repo, all authors
-- `owner/repo 3`: Process PRs from last 3 days in specified repo, all authors
-- `owner/repo 7 username`: Process PRs from last 7 days by specific author in specified repo
-- `owner/repo 14 username`: Process PRs from last 14 days by specific author in specified repo

 ## Workflow

 Follow these instructions explicitly: